 Grayscale version in JPG

-If you wish to include any additional context than what is provided here, please contact us.
+If you wish to provide more context than what is here, please contact us.

 The Gaylord and Dorothy Donnelley Foundation supports land conservation, artistic vitality, and regional collections for the people of the Chicago region and the Lowcountry of South Carolina.